-Best Password Manager for iOS 2018
+Best Password Manager for iOS 2023: Security on the Go

-Picking the Best Password Manager for iOS
+The Best Password Manager for iOS

 Other Reasons We Like 1Password

 1Password’s iOS experience may be excellent, but it doesn’t make the top of this list if it weren’t for its excellent security.
 Like other password managers, 1Password requires a master password that it has zero knowledge of.
 However, it also requires a secret key based on your device.

 This two-secret-key model means that even if someone has your master password, they also need access to one of your authorized devices you use to unlock your account.
 The device key is generated backed on hardware and software specifications and is stored in an encrypted format locally on your device.

 Outside of security, 1Password has a long list of unique features.
 Our favorite is travel mode, which allows you to remove all the data from your mobile device while you’re traveling and store it in your vault.
 If you, say, lose your phone, your personal data isn’t at risk.
 Of course, once you arrive at your destination, your data is only a tap away.

 With your subscription, you also have access to 1Password X, the browser-exclusive version of 1Password.
 If you’re interested, 1Password offers a free 14-day trial for new users.
 You can always read our 1Password review to learn more, as well.

 - Browser version